subsquid-quests/network-test-one-uniform-load-squid/README.md

 ### Connection refused

 Can be identified by `ECONNREFUSED` in the squid logs.
 This means that your query gateway is not running.

+1. Check the logs of the gateway container to see if it really isn't running.
+To get the logs, run `docker logs <query_gateway_container_name>`, where the container name can be found in the output of `sqd up`.
-Run `sqd get-peer-id` then [check](https://app.subsquid.io/profile/gateways?testnet) if your gateway is registered.
+2. Run `sqd get-peer-id` then [check](https://app.subsquid.io/profile/gateways?testnet) if your gateway is registered.
 If it is, try re-running `sqd up` and then the quest squid.

 Alternatively, shut down all the Docker containers in your system (e.g. by rebooting) and start the quest from scratch.